MasterTK575/ais_kafka_streaming/README.md

 ### Prerequisites

+- **Java** to build the quarkus services (via the build script) - a two-stage dockerfile is in the works to avoid this dependency.
 - **Docker** to run the services in containers.
 - **Api Key** to access the [AisStream](https://aisstream.io) API.
 Create a`.env` file in the `/geo-data-producer` root directory and add `AIS_STREAMS_API_KEY=your_api_key` to it.